Redfin lays off 862 employees as housing market cools

 "Winding down RedfinNow is a strategic decision we made in order to focus our resources on our core businesses in the face of the rising cost of capital," Redfin said in a regulatory filing Wednesday.

-The job cuts this week come after Redfin laid off 470 employees in June, citing slowdowns in the housing market.
+The job cuts this week come after Redfin laid off 470 employees in June, citing a slowdown in the housing market.

 Cooling housing market